A family of measures on symmetric groups and the field with one element: Concluding Remarks

 \section{Concluding Remarks}

-It remains to put these results in a suitable geometric context, and identifying their possible relationship to the theory of $\FF_1$-objects.

-\begin{enumerate} \item[(1)] As mentioned in the introduction, the elements of $S_n$ having conjugacy classes with the partitions of the shapes in Theorem \ref{th41} (1) are exactly the {\em regular elements} of the Coxeter group $S_n$, in the sense of Springer \cite[Sec.
-5.1]{Springer:1984}.
-We showed this via the calculation in Lemma \ref{le24b}.
-It would be of interest to give a ``geometric" explanation of the appearance of the Springer regular elements in the limiting $1$-splitting distribution.
+As noted in the introduction, the elements of $S_n$ having conjugacy classes with the partitions of the shapes in Theorem \ref{th41} (1) are exactly the {regular elements} of the Coxeter group $S_n$, in the sense of Springer \cite[Sec.
+5.1]{Springer:1974}.
+This fact was established computationally via the calculation in Lemma \ref{le24b}.
+It would be of interest to give a more conceptual ``geometric" explanation of the appearance of the Springer regular elements in the limiting $1$-splitting distribution.

-\item[(2)] The Springer regular elements play a role in the ``cyclic sieving phenomenon" of Reiner, Stanton and White \cite{RSW:2004}.
-See also the work of Reiner, Stanton and Webb \cite{RSW:2006} and the survey of Sagan \cite{Sagan:2011}.

-\item[(3)] It might be of interest to study further beyond Section \ref{sec53} the multiplicities of irreducible representations of the decomposition of the induced representations of $S_n$ into irreducible representations, in relation to the multiplicative structure of integers.
-The occurrence of signs in the constructions of this paper might be interpretable in terms of a ``supersymmetry" operation. \end{enumerate}
+The Springer regular elements appear in the ``cyclic sieving phenomenon" of Reiner, Stanton and White \cite{RSW:2004}; see Theorem 1.1 and Section 8 of their paper.
+The cyclic sieving phenomenon provides a combinatorial interpretation of certain polynomials $f(x) \in \ZZ[x]$ evaluated at $n$-th roots of unity, with these values being integers.
+It has an interpretation in geometric representation theory found by Fontaine and Kamnitzer \cite{FK:2014}.
+It might be interesting to investigate the values of $z$-splitting measures on $S_n$ (rescaled by $n!$) for $z$ being an $n$-th or $(n-1)$-st root of unity.
+In Section \ref{sec6} above we determined these measures for $z=-1$.
+Sagan \cite{Sagan:2011} surveys further work on the cyclic sieving phenomenon.

-\paragraph{\bf Acknowledgments.} The author thanks Bruce Sagan for pointing out the relevance of Springer regular elements and the cyclic sieving phenomenon.
-He thanks David Speyer for helpful remarks on induced representations.
-He thanks Ben Weiss and Trevor Hyde for helpful comments and corrections.
-Some of these results were presented at the Hausdorff Institute at Bonn at the workshop ``Number Theory and Noncommutative Geometry" in November 2014.
+\paragraph{\bf Acknowledgments.} I thank Bruce Sagan for very helpful remarks about Springer regular elements and the cyclic sieving phenomenon and for some corrections.
+I thank David Speyer for remarks about induced representations and Trevor Hyde for many helpful comments and corrections.
+Some results of this paper were presented in November 2014 at the Hausdorff Institute at Bonn in the workshop ``Number Theory and Noncommutative Geometry".